murphygroup/CellSegmentationEvaluator/README.md

 For a more detailed introduction to segmentation quality metrics among other image quality metrics, please see [HuBMAP Image Quality Control Metrics](http://hubmap.scs.cmu.edu/wp-content/uploads/2021/09/HuBMAP-Image-Quality-Control-Metrics-v1.5.pdf)

+## Changes from v1.4 to v1.5

+Rename seg_eval_pkg.py to CellSegmentationEvaluator.py and reconcile differences with the 3D cell segmentation evaluation code in 3DCellComposer.
+Add new function CSE3D as an alternative to "single_method_eval_3D" so that inputs can be nd-arrays rather than AICSImage structures.

 ## Contact